fuzoh/PICS/docs/techdoc/setting-up-development.md

 **Note :** The [7zip-bin](https://www.npmjs.com/package/7zip-bin) dependency varies depending on your operating system.
 Node.js can attempt to install a version which is not supported by your os.
 Thus.
 It will displays warning messages.
 Nevermind the right version is correctly installed.

-If you're on Windows or linux, node will try to install [fsevents](https://www.npmjs.com/package/fsevents) and displays a warning message, which is an optional library (only supported Mac OS).
+If you're on Windows or Linux, Node.js will tries to install [fsevents](https://www.npmjs.com/package/fsevents) and displays a warning message, which is an optional library (only supported by Mac OS).

 ## Get the sources, and start programming